This is How to Lead Change — The Agile Way

 Before you engage in any activities, even start planning activities, gather insights on the current situation.
 Talk to people leading the change, as well as those impacted by it.
 Ask them about what they know about the change, how they feel about it, what’s on their mind regarding the change, what they expect next, etc.

-Also gather information about what changes are planed next, i.e., what’s the next milestone in a organisational restructuring project, or in the roll out of a new process or IT system.
+Also, gather information about what changes are planned next, i.e., what’s the next milestone in an organizational restructuring project, or in the roll-out of a new process or IT system.
 Ask about who’s most impacted by the next milestone and how they have been prepared for it, if at all.
 Ask these impacted employees, how well prepared they feel.

 2. Develop Hypotheses